TWO WEEK NATIONAL PARK ROAD TRIP ITINERARY AND TOP TIPS

 • Spruce Tree House (near dining and bathrooms)

 We booked in-park lodging at the Far View Lodge and it was beautiful.
 We had a wonderful dinner and great views from our room.
-There is no tv or wifi and the lodge is located 30 minutes from the park entrance.
+There is no tv or Wi-Fi (kids actually played games and talked to each other).
+The lodge is 15 minutes from the ruins and 30 minutes from the park entrance, so consider as it will add 30 minutes to your drive the next morning.
 If we did it again, we’d stay in Cortez and have a shorter drive the next day.

 DAY THREE: MESA VERDE NP PAGE, AZ (4 HR DRIVE)